ThomasNewton03/SH09-Team-Project/README.md

 | Navigate to the Map page, travel around | As the user moves around the real world, the in-game map should also move to that new GPS location of the user |  |  |
 | Navigate to the Map page | The user should be able to see clear points on the map for each GUNDAM |  |  |
 | After having clicked on a GUNDAM icon when being in proximity and the camera has been brought up, click on click to collect button | You should be brought to the inventory page |  |  |

+## How to add map functionalities

+This project employs the Mapbox API for mapping and geolocation features.
+You are required to create a Mapbox account and acquire an API key in order to use this application.
+The account type you are recommended to use is Static Images API; it will provide you with 50,000 monthly requests free of cost.
+From then onwards it will cost USD $1 per 1000 requests.
+You can obtain the API key by creating an access token in your account.
+To enter this key into the application, go into Unity and head to Mapbox in the options bar at the top of your screen.
+Click on "setup", paste the key from your Mapbox account into the bar, and press submit.
+Once you have set up this key, you will be able to access the location-based map within the application.

 ## How to add new models